-From 1993-1998 Raddatz was the Pentagon correspondent for National Public Radio (NPR), where she reported on foreign policy, defense and intelligence issues.
-During her tenure at NPR, she made numerous trips to Eastern Europe to cover the war in Bosnia.
+From 1993-1998, Raddatz was the Pentagon correspondent for National Public Radio (NPR).
 Prior to joining NPR in 1993, she was the chief correspondent at the ABC News Boston affiliate WCVB-TV.
 In addition to covering several Presidential campaigns, she reported from the former Soviet Union, Africa, the Middle East, the Philippines and Europe.

-In 2012 Raddatz received the First Amendment Award from the Radio Television Digital News Foundation (RTDNF) for excellence in journalism as well as the prestigious Fred Friendly First Amendment Award.
-She received four Emmy Awards, including an Emmy for being on the team covering the inauguration of Barack Obama.
-She was also the recipient the 2007 International Urbino Press Award, the 2005 Daniel Pearl Award from the Chicago Journalists Association, and a 1996 Overseas Press Club Award for her live coverage of the assassination of Yitzhak Rabin.
+In 2012, Raddatz received the First Amendment Award from the Radio Television Digital News Foundation (RTDNF) for excellence in journalism, as well as the prestigious Fred Friendly First Amendment Award.
+She received four Emmy® Awards, including an Emmy for being on the team covering the inauguration of Barack Obama and the killing of Osama Bin Laden, as well as a Peabody award for being on the team that covered the attacks of September 11th.
+She was also the recipient of the 2007 International Urbino Press Award, the 2005 Daniel Pearl Award from the Chicago Journalists Association, and a 1996 Overseas Press Club Award for her live coverage of the assassination of Yitzhak Rabin.
 In 2007 the White House Correspondents’ Association awarded her the Merriman Smith Memorial Award for excellence in Presidential news coverage under deadline pressure.
-Her reporting was also recognized with the National Headliner Award for team coverage of the 1988 Presidential campaign.
+In 2018, she received the George Catlett Marshall Medal for sustained commitment to the men and women of America’s armed forces.